adrianocastro/git-training/session_3.markdown

 * * *

+### Assumptions for this session

+For the sake of this session we’re assuming that your company is still using SVN for code revision control.

+* * *

-### svn.corp as a remote repository
+### svn as a remote repository

 Up until now we’ve been working on local Git repositories.
 As a team we need to be able to share our code and push it to a central location.

-In the future this location will be a corp managed Git repository but, for now, we use good old svn.corp.
+This location would be your company’s managed Git repository or your personal repositories on Github, for example.

+In the case that your company is still using SVN, you can still take advantage of git to manage your work locally.

 * * *